 For panoramic, scenic views, make sure to check out the British Airways i360, a moving observation tower with a cocktail bar.
 Endless dining and shopping options await at the Brighton Marina; as well as North Laine.

 A range of accommodation options are available throughout the city of Brighton.
 Everything from extremely affordable backpacker hostels to beachfront hotels can be found throughout the city center.
-Airbnbs are also available in the city and surrounding neighborhoods.
+Apartments are also available in the city and surrounding neighborhoods.

 We recommend staying in the heart of the city and action, as frequent and fast bus routes pass through the city, connecting visitors to the different festival venues and locations.
 You can find a range of accommodation options around the Festival Hub below.